deamorim2/sdbs/EN-US/conceptual_model_spatial_data.rst

 Georeferenced Classes
 ---------------------

-Georeferenced classes are specialized into geo-field and geo-object classes.
+Georeferenced Classes are specialized into **Geo-Field** and **Geo-Object** classes.

 Geo-Field
 ~~~~~~~~~

-Geo-field classes represent objects and phenomena that are continuously distributed over the space, corresponding to variables such as soil type, relief, and mineral contents.
+**Geo-Field** Classes represent objects and phenomena that are continuously distributed over the space, corresponding to variables such as soil type, relief, and mineral contents.

 .. image:: ./omtg/geofield.png
   :class: inline